IBM/pymm/info/pymm-blog-1.md

 The approach brings persistent memory to existing data types, and we started with NumPy arrays and PyTorch tensors since they are both popular data types among data science users.

+In this blog, you can find:
+1. What is Persistent Memory
+2. The potential of Persistent Memory - we only scratch the surface.
+3. How to install and use PyMM.
+4. How to create Persistent Memory and how to emulate one.

+We see a huge potential in this research area and will be glad for more contributors to our Open-Source.

 ## What is Persistent Memory:

 Persistent Memory is a term for a device that resides on the memory bus and has high throughput, low latency(under one micro-sec), and non-volatility.
 The data stays on the device after a system crash in contrary to DRAM, which is volatile.